citrus/crudify/README.md

     end

 Just before the calls to `valid?` and `save`, you'll see `before_create`; the first hook method in the action.
-Looking further into the source, `before_create` is nothing more than a blank action, waiting to be overwritten.
+Looking further into the source, `before_create` is nothing more than a blank action, waiting to be overwritten:

       def before_create
         # just a hook!